Minnesota Trout UnlimitedMinnesota Trout Unlimited

 • DONATE

 When a stream restoration project wraps up, the work on the ground is just beginning.
 During construction, streambanks are graded and soil is heavily disturbed throughout the project reach.
 In most cases, to restore the stream’s access to its floodplain we must grade back soil.
-This requires that most vegetation be cleared , leaving bare soil.
-Typically most of the easement corridor is excavated to increase flood resilience, usually 66-ft from center line on each side of the stream.
-This is necessary for reshaping the channel and improving stability, but it also creates the perfect opportunity to start fresh.
+This requires that most vegetation be cleared and that process temporarily leaves behind bare soil.
+Typically most of the Minnesota Department of Natural Resource’s (DNR) easement corridor we work on is excavated to increase flood resilience, usually 66 feet from center line on each side of the stream.
+This is necessary for reshaping the channel and improving stability, but it also creates the perfect opportunity to clear invasive, aggressive species from the river corridor and plant native, deep-rooted and bank-stabilizing plants.

-Construction of a 1,500-ft habitat improvement on Spring Creek (Wabasha County) was completed in July of 2025.
+A 1,500-foot habitat restoration project was completed in July 2025 on Spring Creek in Wabasha County.
 A cover crop of annual oat and rye was planted to stabilize the bare soil.
-A native seed mix of native riparian grasses, sedges, and flowers was also applied – it will take one to three years to establish the native plant community.
+A native seed mix of native riparian grasses, sedges and flowers was also applied.
+The native plant community will require three years to establish after planting.

-Often, riparian corridors are dominated by weedy, invasive, and aggressive plants that provide little ecological benefit.
+Often, degraded riparian corridors are dominated by weedy, invasive and aggressive plants that provide little ecological benefit.
 Restoration gives us a “blank slate” to replace those undesirable species with a carefully designed mix of native vegetation.

 Share this post